-Then, he asked a question on array: Given an int array, arrange the elements in increasing decreasing order i.e. one element bigger than a smaller element then bigger and so on.
+Then, he asked a question on an array: Given an int array, arrange the elements in increasing decreasing order i.e. one element bigger than a smaller element then bigger and so on.

-After I answered this question, he asked me a simple question that suppose 2 people are starting at some point in circle, first with speed of 4 and second with speed of 6, In how much time they’ll meet again.
+After I answered this question, he asked me a simple question that suppose 2 people are starting at some point in the circle, first with speed of 4 and second with speed of 6, In how much time they’ll meet again.
 (Don’t know the motive behind asking so simple question. :P)

-Here too, the interviewer started by asking java questions: What is difference between string, string buffer and string builder, what does final keyword do, when can final variable value be changed, what is classpath in java?
+Here too, the interviewer started by asking java questions: What is the difference between string, string buffer and string builder, what does final keyword do, when can final variable value be changed, what is classpath in java?

 The class which I told him were: State, Constituency, Candidate, Party, Voter.

-Discussion happened on this design for some 20 minutes on various grounds.
+The discussion happened on this design for some 20 minutes on various grounds.

-Question: Given a remote having 0-9 digits, plus button (to increase channel), minus (to decrease) and previous channel button (to go to previous channel).
-We were given 2 numbers stating start and end channel number and an array having various channel numbers.
-The task was to go to all channel numbers given in array with minimum number of clicks.
+Question: Given a remote having 0-9 digits, plus button (to increase channel), minus (to decrease) and previous channel button (to go to the previous channel).
+We were given 2 numbers stating the start and end channel number and an array having various channel numbers.
+The task was to go to all channel numbers given in array with a minimum number of clicks.

 Round 4: (Director’s round)

 To start with, he asked me thoroughly about my current work and what things I am working upon.
-We had discussion for around 30 minutes on my work exp.
+We had a discussion for around 30 minutes on my work exp.

 .
 I did it using an arraylist.
 Cross questioning on this happened for 10 minutes.